 Three compulsory units:

-cognitive, learning and biological – and apply these approaches to issues relevant to contemporary society.
+cognitive, learning and biological.
+Apply these approaches to issues relevant to contemporary society.

-2. Conducting psychological research – develop knowledge, understanding and skills in the scientific process and in psychological research methodology through your own psychological research project.
+2. Conducting psychological research.
+Develop knowledge, understanding and skills in the scientific process and in psychological research methodology through your own psychological research project.

-3. Health psychology – understand the link between stress and psychological attitude/behaviours and health and illness.
+3. Health psychology.
+Understand the link between stress and psychological attitude/behaviours and health and illness.

 One of the following options:

-1. Criminal and forensic psychology – explore psychological approaches to criminal behaviour and learn how offender profiles are created using different techniques.
+1. Criminal and forensic psychology.
+Explore psychological approaches to criminal behaviour and learn how offender profiles are created using different techniques.

-2. Promoting childrenâ€™s psychological development – understand how early experiences in childhood can influence and account for individual differences in aspects of a childâ€™s development.
+2. Promoting childrenâ€™s psychological development.
+Understand how early experiences in childhood can influence and account for individual differences in aspects of a childâ€™s development.

-3. Introduction to psychopathology – understand the types and characteristics of mental disorders and approaches to treatment, and the role of professionals in supporting and promoting mental health.
+3. Introduction to psychopathology.
+Understand the types and characteristics of mental disorders and approaches to treatment, and the role of professionals in supporting and promoting mental health.

-4. Applied sport psychology – learn key psychological principles relating to motivation, self-confidence, arousal and anxiety, and to understand how these theories can be applied.
+4. Applied sport psychology.
+Learn key psychological principles relating to motivation, self-confidence, arousal and anxiety, and to understand how these theories can be applied.